apostrophecms/apostrophe-documentation/tutorials/getting-started/setting-up-your-environment.md

 ## Build a website!

-Now that you have your environment configured it's time to create our first Apostrophe project.
+Now your environment is configured it's time to create our first Apostrophe project.